akvo/akvo-product-design/FLOW/Features/82-approval-workflow/FunctionalDesign DRAFT.md

 ### Initial features

 #### Creating a workflow
-- **new tab "Library"** which will hold: Cascade resources (move them away from Data tab here) and "Workflows"
+- **new tab "Library"** which will hold: Cascade resources (move them away from Data tab here) and 'Workflows'
-- in **"Workflows" tab** - title "Workflows"
+- in **"Workflows" tab** - title 'Workflows'
-- "New workflow" button which enables you to create a new workflow
+- 'New workflow' button which enables you to create a new workflow
-- "No workflows yet" in the middle of the screen if the user did not create a workflow, if he did > then the list of workflows is shown there
+- 'No workflows yet' in the middle of the screen if the user did not create a workflow, if he did > then the list of workflows is shown there
-- list of workflows - structure for both header and table:
+- list of workflows - structure for both header and table: (unify design with Survey list, Custom map list)
    - Name - name of the workflow, clicable link which opens the webform view
    - Type - ordered or un-ordered
    - Used in - shows the number of surveys this workflow is added to - 'x surveys', where the number is a clickable link and if the user clicks on it, it shows the list of surveys